LumaDevelopment/Soundboard/README.md

 ![Image of Board 3](https://files.lumadevelopment.net/soundboard/board_3.jpg)

 ## Other Contributors
 - Matthias Braun - Base server code for the Server component.
+Code used under the GNU GPL v3
 - Prasanta Biswas - trustAllHosts() method in the Client component.